Redume/Kekkai/docs/index.md

 - Free & Open-Source
 - The ability to create graphs
-- Decentralized data collection and use.
-You are not dependent on any particular server
 - Plausible support.
 Anonymous data collection with the ability to disable it.
 Available only to server owners